3th – 6th May 2018

 Since 2014, she has also been active as an English speaking guide, presenting Bordeaux and the region to architecture and wine lovers.

 Price with hotel : 1250 € per person based on double occupancy and 8 participants

 Price without the hotel : 915 € per person

 The Program includes

-Accomodation for 3 nights (double occupancy), 3 breakfasts, tourist tax, transportation for the entire program in a luxury air-conditioned 15 seat mid-sized coach, tour organisation,a professional wine guide Wendy Narby and interior designer Abigail Hall for all days, all Chateau entries and tasting fees, lunches in 2 Chateaus, dinner at Le Quatrieme Mur, the visit and lunch at the MADD with a local Architect, guides and drivers lunches.
+Accomodation for 3 nights (double occupancy), 3 breakfasts, tourist tax, transportation for the entire program in a luxury air-conditioned 15 seat mid-sized coach, tour organisation,a professional wine guide Wendy Narby and interior designer Abigail Hall for all days, all Chateau entries and tasting fees, lunches in 2 Chateaus, dinners at Le Confidentiel and Le Quatrieme Mur, the visit and lunch at the MADD with a local Architect, guides and drivers lunches.